I worked as a banker for 17 years. I love staying fit and cooking tasty and healthy meals. I don't use artificial colors and preservatives.

 - 1 cup coconut, grated

-- 1/2 tsp cumin seeds
+- 1/2 teaspoon cumin seeds

-- 1/8 tsp hing/asafoetida powder
+- 1/8 teaspoon hing/asafoetida powder

-- 4 green chili
+- 4 green chilis

-- 1 1/2 tsp salt, as per taste
+- 1 1/2 teaspoons salt, as per taste

-- 1/2 tsp mustard seeds, for tempering
+- 1/2 teaspoon mustard seeds

 - 1 dry red chili, broken into two

-- 1 1/2 tsp ghee/butter/oil, for tempering
+- 1 1/2 teaspoons ghee/butter/oil

-- 1/4 tsp cumin seeds, for tempering
+- 1/4 teaspoon cumin seeds

-1. Wash the vegetables.
+- Wash the vegetables.
 Cut them into pieces as per instructions.

-3. Take grated coconut, green chili, cumin seeds, soaked white rice and asafoetida in a mixer/grinder.
+- Place grated coconut, green chili, cumin seeds, soaked white rice and asafoetida in a mixer/grinder.
 Make a smooth paste, adding some water.

-- Now, it is the time to make tempering.
+- Now, it is the time to make the tempering.
 Heat oil/butter/ghee in a small pan.
 Add mustard seeds to it.
-Add cumin seeds when mustard starts crackling.
-Throw in broken red chili and curry leaves.
+Add cumin seeds when the mustard starts crackling.
+Throw in the broken red chili and curry leaves.
 Mix once.
 This is called tempering.